Iranian Revolutionary Guard member charged in plot to assassinate John Bolton, feds say

 Bolton, a foreign policy hawk, has been an advocate for regime change in Iran.

-A member of the Iranian Revolutionary Guard has been charged in an alleged plot to assassinate John Bolton, the Department of Justice announced Wednesday.
+A member of the Iranian Revolutionary Guard has been charged in an alleged plot to assassinate former national security advisor John Bolton, the Department of Justice announced Wednesday.

-The Justice Department said that starting in October 2021, Shahram Poursafi "attempted to arrange the murder of former National Security Advisor John Bolton, likely in retaliation for the January 2020 death of Iran's Islamic Revolutionary Guard Corps – Qods Force (IRGC-QF) commander Qasem Soleimani."
+The Justice Department said that starting in October 2021, Shahram Poursafi attempted to arrange the murder of Bolton, "likely in retaliation for the January 2020 death of Iran's Islamic Revolutionary Guard Corps – Qods Force (IRGC-QF) commander Qasem Soleimani."

 Soleimani was Iran's top general and widely considered the most powerful figure in the Middle Eastern country after Iranian Supreme Leader Ayatollah Ali Khamenei.